 Medical compliance needs to be considered when developing healthcare mobile applications that will be in the public domain.

-The MHRA, EU and the US now have a set of specific guidelines which need to be adhered to when developing stand-alone software and medical device apps.
+The MHRA, EU and the US all have specific guidelines which need to be adhered to when developing medical device apps.

-We have considerable experience of CE marking apps and developing medical device apps:
+We have considerable experience in developing medical device apps & CE marking:

 - Rosemont Pharmaceuticals liquid medicines dosage calculator app.
 This was the first CE Marked pharmaceutical app developed in 2014 and is registered as a Class 1 medical device